-- Application form.
+- Application form

 - Cover letter, which should detail the applicant's interest, experience and achievements in the field of alternative dispute resolution.

-- Resume.
+- Resume

 - A letter of recommendation, preferably from an individual with direct knowledge of the applicant's alternative dispute resolution interest and experience.

-- Applications should be received no later than Friday, January 17, 2020.
+- Applications should be received no later than Monday, January 27, 2025.

 - Limited scholarships available.

 Request for scholarship should be

-made at the time of application outlining
+made at the time of application

-financial need.
+outlining financial need.

+- Fellows must be able to attend all 5 days of the program.

+- The AAA-ICDR is unable to provide Visa assistance.